Labor Unions

 How come Indonesia will ever attract foreign investments if almost all areas in the capital city is flooded for days???

-6. KSJ Says:
+6. KSJ says:

 It is time for the Indonesian government to improve the labor conditions in Indonesia so that no foregin investors would be needed in the future.
 Let’s stand on our own feet.
 Those foreign companies will stay in Indonesia as long as the labor cost is low and unskilled workers are abundant.
 Otherwise, they will move out to another country.
 We should not depend too much on foreign companies to provide us jobs, we should create them ourselves and for our people.

-7. Falcon Says:
+7. Falcon says:

 The head of SPI is afraid workers of loosing jobs?.
 He must understand that the law demand and supply ruled the labor force.
 Too many workers fighting for the same bowl of rice.
 If we can export 50% of of all the workers maybe the head of SPI should not worry that his workers are losing jobs.
 You fire 1000 workers today, 5000 applicants will appear for the job tomorrow.
 If you have just enough and productive workers, employers will take care of their employees better.